Arbitration: DRVM LLC

 • Two major law firms played tag team over a dissolved LLC, and

-• Nobody would admit who really stood behind DRVM,
+• Nobody would admit who really stood behind DRVM, and none of the real parties appeared

 I used the one escape hatch that still existed: